svjack/CartoonSegmentation/readme.md

             print(f"File does not exist: {mp4_filepath}")
 ```

-## 9. Use the Hugging Face Hub Demo
+## 9. Use the Hugging Face Hub Demo Local Directly

 Clone and run the demo from Hugging Face Hub: